neilhewitt/code-dojos/simple-spellcheck/README.md

 The goal of this kata is to create an idiomatic C# (or Java or PHP) implementation of Peter Norvig's simple spellcheck algorithm.

 You'll need to download the corpus.txt file which you'll find in the root of this folder.
-This contains a list of dictionary works which is essential for this problem.
+This contains a variety of text sources which are essential for this problem.

 Also in the root you'll find spellcheck.py, which is Norvig's original Python implementation of this algorithm.
 You can use this to guide you as to the implementation, but remember that your code should be idomatic in the language you're writing in, not a direct port of the Python code.